permui/IntroCyberSecur-IOT/README.md

+# ICS - theme IOT - Experiment
-# ICS(Introduction to Cyber Security, not to Computer System) - theme IOT - Experiment
+Introduction to Cyber Security, not to Computer System.
-Holding the code, without data set.
+This repository holds my naive code in this experiment, without data set.